sarahjting/yaraku-books/README.md

     ```
 1. For a locally hosted version, put your server up with [Valet](https://laravel.com/docs/7.x/valet) or [Homestead](https://laravel.com/docs/7.x/homestead).

-    By default, the GraphQL endpoint will be at `https://127.0.0.1/graphql`, the GraphiQL playground will be at `https://127.0.0.1/graphiql`, and the frontend cient will be at `https://127.0.0.1/`.
+    By default, the GraphQL endpoint will be at `https://127.0.0.1/graphql`, the GraphiQL playground will be at `https://127.0.0.1/graphiql`, and the frontend clent will be at `https://127.0.0.1/`.

 ## Tests